Community Impact Grants Overview

 Grant Application Process

-- Applications Due: All Community Impact Grant applications are due online on Tuesday, March 1.
+- Applications Due: All Community Impact Grant applications were due online on Tuesday, March 1.
+Below is a link to the scoring rubric that our Reviewers use to score applications.

 - Initial Review: In early March 2022, the Golden Civic Foundation will conduct interviews with organizations that submitted Community Impact Grant applications.